21A.36.030: HOME OCCUPATIONS:

 12. Laboratory, testing; and

-13. Any occupation which is offensive or noxious by reason of the emission of odor, smoke, gas, dust, vibration, magnetic or electrical interference, noise, or other similar impacts extending beyond the property line of the lot where the occupation is located is prohibited.
+13. Any use that causes the emission of odor, smoke, gas, dust, vibration, magnetic or electrical interference, offensive noise, or other similar impacts extending beyond the property line of the lot where the occupation is located is prohibited.

-D. Application: Applications for home occupations shall be filed with the Salt Lake City business licensing department.
-The applications shall include the following information:
+D. Application: Applications for home occupations shall be filed with the Salt Lake City Business Licensing Division.
+Business license applications shall include the following information:

 1. A complete description of the type of business proposed including the location of the storage and operations area for the home occupation;